pmaeria/vue-vmodel-mapper/README.md

 # Vue Vmodel Mapper

-vue-vmodel-mapper is a small helper to simplify the creation of custom v-model components that use object as value prop.
+`vue-vmodel-mapper` is a small helper to simplify the creation of custom v-model components that accept an object type as value prop.

 ## Why
-Not straightforward to create custom v-model components that accepts value of type object as a prop.
+It's quite complicated to create custom v-model components that behave correctly, especially if they accept a prop object.
-The prop cannot be mutated and component must emit a new object on change of any nested value in the object.
+The prop cannot be mutated and component must emit a new object on change of any value in the object.
-This also makes it tricky to bind nested values in prop object using v-model inside your component.
+You also can't conveniently bind to nested values in prop object using `v-model` directive since it mutates as well.

-vue-vmodel-mapper generates the boilerplate necessary to instrument a custom v-model component painlessly AND allow vmodel binding of nested values.
+`vue-vmodel-mapper` generates the boilerplate to setup a custom v-model component painlessly by mapping keys in the prop object to computed variables that can detect change and emit a new object with the changes.

 ## Install
 ```